ArlatPS/notesPS/ts.md

   } = {...}
   ```
   - optional properties `{ propertyName?: number }` - so type is number | undefined (but it is not the same as defining with | undefined)
-- type guard - if or switch or throw Error statements to guarante right type
+- type guard - if or switch or throw Error statements to guarantee right type
 - dictionaries - type with index signature `[k: string]`
   ```
   const dicName: {